Christmas Sale - 10% off. Shop Now!

 Cultural Uses

-Many cultures throughout history have made use of this weapon, most notably the indigenous peoples of South and Central America, as well as the peoples of South East Asia and Africa.
+Many cultures throughout history have made use of this weapon, most notably the indigenous peoples of South and Central America, as well as the peoples of Southeast Asia and Africa.
 The Cherokee and other Indians of America also made use of the blowgun at an early period.
 Various projectiles, such as seeds, pellets, and darts, were fired at short range to bring down small game such as birds, lizards, monkeys, and squirrels or rabbits.

 In South America, the darts were sometimes tipped with curare, a potent poison attacking the nervous system, inducing paralysis.
 Curare allowed them to hunt bigger and more formidable game such as jaguars.
-In South East Asia, bands of modern hunters equipped only with blowguns are known to stalk and bring down wild tigers.
+In Southeast Asia, bands of modern hunters equipped only with blowguns are known to stalk and bring down wild tigers.
 Today, they are often used in the same way, but with modern tranquilizer drugs to bring down and capture even large, dangerous animals.

 History